International Education Week 2025

 Location: Kendall Cram, Qatar Ballroom, Mezzanine (LBC)

-Join us for Tulane's Language Day 2025, a vibrant celebration of the rich diversity of languages and cultures from around the world!
-Spearheaded by Tulane's Language Center and the School of Liberal Arts—where more than 16 languages are taught—this event is dedicated to promoting cultural exchange, fostering dialogue, and enhancing intercultural understanding.
+Join us for Tulane's Language Day 2025, a vibrant celebration of languages and cultures from around the world!
+Spearheaded by Tulane's Language Center and the School of Liberal Arts, where more than 16 languages are taught, Language Day is dedicated to promoting cultural exchange and enhancing intercultural understanding.
 The cultural fest will feature an exciting lineup of activities, including: international food, music & performances, games & activities, in addition to tabling by many TU organizations and units fostering international education locally and abroad.

 Don’t miss this chance to connect, learn, and share in the beauty of languages!
 This is an open event for the entire Tulane community.
 We look forward to seeing you there!